Hello Readers. This is the third post in a series of pink clothes. This one involves another dress too. A gray dress that needed a little help.

 I attached the pink hem along the hem of this gray dress.
 It made it a bit longer and it also added a bit of weight to the skirt so it won't blow around easily in a summer breeze.
 Sometimes light weight summer fabrics are a little too light weight.

 It is also a nice balance to the pink at the neckline I was going to put it next.

 For the neckline I stitched a triangular shaped scrap closed on my machine.
 Then I turned the finished side out.

 I pinned the pink triangle into the front of the gray dress.
 I made sure it was even and balanced and I made sure it was placed high enough to cover everything I wanted to cover.
 I had to hand sew the pink triangle into the gray dress because of all the beading.
 I couldn't use my machine on it.
 There was no way to dodge around all those metal beads.

 Here is a finished dress that can be worn without finding a shirt to go with it.
 Sometimes it is all I can do to get dressed in the morning.
 Finding 2 matching items can be too much before caffeine kicks in.

 I am not very alert in the morning, I am more of a cranky zombie.

-Thanks for reading this post, now go make something fun and warm for yourself.
+I was happy with this dress and I used up some sewing scraps too.
+That is always a good thing.
+Thanks for reading this post, now go make something fun for yourself.